 7. Nothing beats exercise!

 At the end of the day, as always, there is no substitute for good, high-level exercise.
-In a study by the American College of Sports medicine, researchers found vigorous exercise may be the best way to burn off nonessential fat.
-After observing high-, mid-, and low-level exercising groups, they found: “The high-intensity group reduced total abdominal fat, subcutaneous abdominal fat, and visceral abdominal fat during the 16-week exercise period.
-Visceral fat surrounds the organs (e.g., liver and kidneys), and excessive amounts are associated with the development of diabetes, heart disease and high blood pressure.”
+A study in the British Journal of Sports Medicine, researchers found that vigorous exercise may be the best way to burn off nonessential fat.
+After observing high-intensity interval training and moderate-intensity continuous training, researchers determined: